 I’ve seen reports that utilization decreases as a function of temperature, from maximum utilization at boiling, down to zero utilization at around 180°F (82°C).
 (I’ve seen two numbers: 175°F (79°C) according to BYO and a discussion at theelectricbrewery, and 185°F (85 °C) according to a homebrewersassociation discussion and a probrewer discussion).
 However, just knowing a maximum (full utilization) and a minimum (zero utilization) doesn’t mean that a straight line is the best fit to the actual utilization.
 In addition, I haven’t seen any justification for this lower limit; just because I read it on the Internet doesn’t necessarily mean it’s true.

 Next, let’s look at isomerized α-acids, which are the biggest contributor to IBU values and the numerator of the utilization definition.
 Malowicki, Huang et al., Kappler et al., and others (e.g. Jaskula) have done a lot of work looking at α-acid isomerization at temperatures other than boiling.
-Malowicki provides formulas for the temperature dependence of the loss of α acids (converted into iso-α-acids) and the loss of iso-α-acids (converted into other “uncharacterized degradation products” due to the continued presence of heat).
-For the loss of α acids, this first-order reaction has a rate constant k1 = 7.9×1011 e-11858/T (T in degrees Kelvin), e.g. [iso-α-acids] = [iso-α-acidsinitial]ek1, where angle brackets () indicate concentration.
+Malowicki provides formulas for the temperature dependence of the loss of α acids (converted into iso-α-acids) and the loss of iso-α-acids (converted into “uncharacterized degradation products” due to the continued presence of heat).
+For the loss of α acids, this first-order reaction has a rate constant k1 = 7.9×1011 e-11858/T (T in degrees Kelvin), e.g. [α-acids] = [α-acidsinitial]×e-k1t, where angle brackets () indicate concentration and t is the steep time in minutes.
 For the loss of iso-α-acids, this first-order reaction has a rate constant k2 = 4.1×1012 e-12994/T (T in degrees Kelvin).

-We can improve upon this assumption by including the loss of iso-α-acids during the boil, referring to work by Huang et al..
-Huang provides an equation for the concentration of iso-α-acids as a function of time (t) and temperature by combining the two rate constants from Malowicki into a single formula: [iso-α-acids] = [α-acidsinitial](k1/(k2–k1))(e-k1t-e-k2t).
+We can improve upon this assumption by including the loss of iso-α-acids during the boil, referring to work by Malowicki (and also reported by Huang, Tippmann, and Becker (2013)).
+Malowicki (on page 27) provides an equation for the concentration of iso-α-acids as a function of time (t) and temperature by combining the two rate constants into a single formula: [iso-α-acids] = [α-acidsinitial](k1/(k2–k1))(e-k1t-e-k2t).
 (The temperature dependence is implicit in the values of k1 and k2.)
 We can then plot the concentration of iso-α-acids (relative to the initial concentration of α-acids, not taking into account volume changes produced during the boil) as a function of time for various temperatures (see Figure 1, below).
 It can be seen that at 30 minutes, the relative iso-α-acid concentration is 0.2976 at 212°F (100°C) and 0.1696 at 198°F (92°C).
 The value 0.1696 is 14% larger than would have been predicted by our first assumption (half the value at boiling, or 0.1488).
 Also, according to this formula, there is still noticeable utilization happening at 175°F (79°C), with 5% to 10% utilization between 30 and 60 minutes.

 We can use this formula to plot relative utilization as a function of temperature for different steep times (Figure 2).
 In this case, regardless of the steep time, the relative utilization at boiling is defined to be 1.0, and utilization at other temperatures is relative to 212°F (100°C).